 Our Academic Support Scholarships provide children and youth with resources to help them be successful in their core education.
 Examples of resources in this category include private or group tutoring, study aides and test preparation classes.
 Academic Scholarship Types include the following:

-1. Tina Hughes Academic Scholarship for Special Needs Youth:
+1. Tina Hughes Academic Scholarship for Special Needs Children and Youth:

 2. General Academic Scholarship:

-This scholarship is available to youth who do not have an identified learning or other disability but can benefit from resources to improve or excel in their core education.
+This scholarship is available to children and youth who do not have an identified learning or other disability but can benefit from resources to improve or excel in their core education.

 Our Enrichment Scholarships help children and youth round out their core education by providing financial assistance to pursue enrichment activities after school or during summer/winter breaks.
 These include activities that encourage creative healthy outlets, including the arts and/or sports.
 Enrichment Scholarship Types include the following:

 1. Tina Hughes Enrichment Scholarship for Special Needs Children and Youth: